 New Parents Orientation

-Orientation for new students arriving in fall 2013 will begin August 23, Arrival Day.
+Orientation for new students arriving in Fall 2014 will begin August 22, Arrival Day.
 It includes a Program for Parents and Families.
 Move-in is from 9-11 a.m.
-Visit the Orientation website to access the full program.
+Visit the Orientation website.

-The Arrival Day program is designed to give you a clear sense of the life your student will have on campus.
-You will have opportunities to meet informally with faculty, attend mini-classes and workshops, tour the campus, and see College facilities.
+Learn how your student will spend an average day at the College by touring the campus, meet informally with faculty, attend mini-classes and workshops, and see College facilities.
 Staff from Information Services will be on hand at the IT Service Desk in Shain Library to answer questions about connecting to the campus network, using email and ordering personal computers.

-We invite you to attend the President’s Assembly at 3 p.m. in Palmer Auditorium.
-The day will end with a 4:15 p.m. reception on the Palmer terrace for parents and students.
-Afterward, parents say their goodbyes and depart.
+At 3 p.m., we invite you to attend the President’s Assembly in Palmer Auditorium.
+Following the assembly, all are invited to attend a reception for parents and students.
+Afterward, parents say their goodbyes and students head off to start Orientation.

 Genesis and Odyssey also have a parent component.
 It is important that parents who participate in these programs stay for the activities on Arrival Day.
 Here is information about local hotel and lodging accommodations for families.
 More information on these programs is sent to students during the summer.